 - Holy Hand Grenade: The crosses repel Dracula.

-- Instant 180 Degree Turn: You, the knight, and Dracula.
+- Instant 180-Degree Turn: You, the knight, and Dracula turn around instantly.

 - One Bullet at a Time: Your spears, though they fly so fast it's no big deal.

 - Side View: The graveyard and castle entrance are seen from the front, and gameplay is in side view.